billfitzgerald/infosec-primer/testing_scenarios.md

 Information leakage occurs when an application reveals or "leaks" sensitive information about the system or its users.
 In this section of this test plan, the focus is on leakage of sensitive information about an application's users.

-## E9.2 Exploitability and impact
+## E9.2 Exploitability and Impact

 The exploitability and impact of information leakage depends on what information is leaked and how difficult it is to observe the leaked information.
 For example if an application embeds a student's date of birth (DOB) and home address in an https (encrypted) response to populate a name on a dashboard page (without displaying DOB or home address on the page), the impact is serious but an adversary must first take control of a user's account to view the information.
 If the application does not use https for the transaction, an adversary must then only observe the unencrypted network traffic to access the sensitive information.

 Information that is compromised via information leakage will - in some cases - be damaging in its own right.
 In other cases, it can be used as a foundation for other more sophisticated attacks.
 As a result, it is important to track when information leaks out, and then think about other ways that information could be used to structure other attacks.

-## E9.3 Setup and tests
+## E9.3 Setup and Tests

 Because applications are implemented in different ways, there is no standardized method to test for information leakage.
 Testers should perform a full range of user interactions with the application and be watchful for extra information in system responses and transactions.
 Common ways that information can be leaked include (but are not limited to):

 * Request for user information returns sensitive information beyond what is necessary to display a page.
-This can be checked by loading a page (like a user profile page) and examining http/https responses for extra information;
+This can be checked by loading a page (like a user profile page) and examining HTTP/HTTPS responses for extra information;
 * Password recovery mechanism reveals user email account (if username is not email), or user's real name;
 * Teacher account requests for class roster information return sensitive information beyond what is necessary about each of the students in a class;
 * Websockets or other dynamic content update messages contain information about users beyond the scope of the logged-in account.